-- If there has been personal exposure to the flood waters, bathe or shower thoroughly with soap and water and wash all contaminated clothing in hot water and a detergent.
+- If there has been personal exposure to the floodwaters, bathe or shower thoroughly with soap and water and wash all contaminated clothing with hot water and detergent.

 - General use of immune globulin (IG) injections for hepatitis A is not being recommended.
-However, individuals should consult with their primary health care provider if they have significant underlying health problems or are immunocompromised (e.g., on steroid therapy, chemotherapy for cancer, has HIV or some other disease that weakens the immune system).
+However, individuals should consult with their primary health care provider if they have significant underlying health problems or are immunocompromised (e.g., by steroid therapy, chemotherapy for cancer, HIV, or some other disease that weakens the immune system).

-Note: This procedure results in a high level of chorine so the water should not be used for drinking, cooking, or watering livestock until the chlorine odor and taste is no longer apparent.
-Use of bottled water or boiling water is suggested if citizens are unsure of the purity of their water supply.
+Note: This procedure results in a high level of chorine, so the water should not be used for drinking, cooking, or watering livestock until the chlorine odor and taste is no longer apparent.
+Use of bottled water or boiled water is suggested if citizens are unsure of the purity of their water supply.

 Yards that have been contaminated by flooded sewage systems should be disinfected by a liberal application of lime.
 Children and animals should be kept away from limed areas until the lime is no longer visible.